-The Chief Executive of Rothamsted Research is the Institute Director, Professor Achim Dobermann.
-Dobermann reports to the Rothamsted Research Board of Trustee Directors and attends board meetings with the Director of Operations and the Director of Science Innovation, Engagement and Partnerships, who together form the institute's Executive Management Team.
-The team is supported by the Institute Management Committee and the Research Strategy Committee.
+The chief executive of Rothamsted Research is the institute director, Professor Angela Karp.
+Professor Karp reports to the Rothamsted Research Board of Trustee Directors and leads the institute's executive management team.
+The team is supported by the institute management committee and the science directors committee.

 The Science and Impact Advisory Board regularly evaluates the scientific quality of Rothamsted's research programmes and the impact the research has made or is intended to make for the farming and food industry, society and the environment.
 The SIAB focuses on two main areas Science (quality, novelty, focus, resources) and Innovation and Impact (culture, translation, entrepreneurship, commercialization, partnerships, pathways to impact, evidence for impact, opportunities for more impact).Recommendations made by this group are considered for action by the Rothamsted Research Executive Team and Management Committee, as well as the Rothamsted Research Board and other members of Rothamsted Research, including UKRI-BBSRC and the Lawes Agricultural Trust.